cidnk/TestNewRepo/README.md

 # TestNewRepo
-This is a sample Repo for training purposes only
+This is a sample Repo for training purposes only.
+## Here is a change for testing.